Nature-based Solutions and Health | Geneva Nature-based Solutions Dialogues

 In the lead-up to a critical year for nature and society, NbS offer an opportunity to address a wide range of urgent societal challenges.
 The year 2021 and the major upcoming negotiations should indeed mark a turning point towards a resilient world for future generations.

-Join the Geneva Environment Network and the International Union for Conservation of Nature in a one-year journey, where experts from all over the world and different sectors will discuss throughout the year how NbS are relevant to various debates ongoing in Geneva.
+Join the Geneva Environment Network (GEN) and the International Union for Conservation of Nature (IUCN) in a one-year journey, where experts from all over the world and different sectors will discuss throughout the year how NbS are relevant to various debates ongoing in Geneva.

 The Nature-based Solutions and Health Dialogue is critical as the first stage of this journey convened in the run-up to various international negotiations, as the world is still coping with the challenges of addressing the origins and consequences of the COVID-19 pandemic.

 Nature protects our health in many ways.
 As the current pandemic has shown, the increasing negative impact of human activities on the environment severely threatens human and ecosystem health.
 Land use changes, expansion and intensification of agriculture, together with unsustainable trade, production and consumption disrupt nature while increasing contact between wildlife, livestock, pathogens and people.
 Therefore, protecting, resorting and sustainably managing ecosystems is a critical step to prevent future pandemics and safeguard our health.

 Similarly, NbS also support the health of city dwellers.
 Greening cities is an efficient way to reduce air pollution and to adapt to the increasing heat stress in cities.
 Urban forests and green spaces can further improve physical health, promote mental well-being and reduce stress.